berglh/remote-ubuntu-server-zfs-install/ubuntu-server-19.10-zfs-root.md

 ## 2: Disk Partitioning

-**Hint:** `ls -la /dev/disk/by-id` will list all the available aliases, ensure you locate the correct disk.
+**Hint:** `ls -la /dev/disk/by-id` will list all the available aliases, ensure to locate the correct disk.

 Always use the long `/dev/disk/by-id/*` aliases with ZFS.
 Using the `/dev/sd*` device nodes directly can cause sporadic import failures, especially on systems that have more than one storage pool.

-2.1  If you are re-using a disk, clear it as necessary.
+2.1  If the disk is being re-used, clear the partition information.

 Clear the partition table:
 ```bash
 sgdisk --zap-all /dev/disk/by-id/virtio-serial_number
 ```

-2.2  Partition your disk(s):
+2.2  Partition the disk(s):

 2.2.1 BIOS partition: A BIOS boot partition is required, follow previous guides for UEFI.
 A UEFI partition will follow the BIOS partition and be number 2 (`n2 and t2`).
 ```bash